Gum Graft Costs, Ways to Pay, and Benefits

 When gums pull away from your teeth, they expose sensitive roots, which can lead to further problems such as cavities or even tooth loss.
 This condition, known as gum recession, is more common than many realize, especially among adults.

 Gum grafting is a proven treatment that replaces lost gum tissue, helps protect your teeth, and restores a healthier appearance.
-Still, one big question often comes up first: how much does it cost, and is it worth it?
+Still, one question usually comes first: how much does it cost, and is it worth it?

 Here’s what you need to know about gum recession, when grafting helps, and what to expect in terms of costs, procedures, and results.